-During Key Stage 3 (Years 7-9) at St John's all pupils take the same wide range of subjects.
+During Key Stage 3 (Years 7-9) at St John's, all pupils take the same wide range of subjects as they would do in all UK schools.
 This is intended both to lay the foundations of a broad general education and to give pupils at least some experience on which to base their choice of courses in Key Stage 4 (Years 10-11).